iron-io/docs/worker/reference/api/index.md

 Your workers are run against code packages that can be updated and deleted over time.
 The code packages define the functionality a worker has through the code they contain.
 Put simply, code packages are simply the code that will run when your worker runs.

 ### <a name="list_code_packages"></a> List Code Packages

+Return a paginated list of all code packages owned by the given project.

 #### Endpoint